Adoption metrics

 Business examples

-KRC workflows with a redemption step.
+Receipt workflows with a verification step

 Local commerce